eBay/ebayui-core/CONTRIBUTING.md

 ## Releases

+### Pre-Release

 All major and minor releases should be preceded by one or more pre-releases.

-All releases should be tagged in git (`npm version` does this for you), and that tag pushed to GitHub (e.g. `git push origin v1.0.0`).
-From that tag, a Git release should be created.

-Pre-releases must be published to NPM from a milestone branch using the `npm publish --tag beta` command.
+All pre-releases must be created from a `milestone` branch.

+1. Run `npm version prepatch`, `npm version preminor`, or `npm version premajor`.
+If you need to increment an existing prerelease use `npm version prerelease`.
+This command will automatically:
+    * update the version number in `package.json`
+    * commit all changes locally
+    * create a Git tag
+1. Push commit to origin.
+1. Run `npm publish --tag beta` to publish the package to NPM.

+### Final Release

-Final releases must be published to NPM from the `master` branch.
+A final release is always made from the `master` branch.

+1. Create a GitHub PR to merge the milestone branch into master branch.
+1. Merge the PR after approval (do not squash!)
+1. Switch to your local master branch and pull the changes from origin.
+1. Run `npm version patch`, `npm version minor`, or `npm version major`.
+This command will automatically:
+    * update the version number in `package.json`
+    * commit all changes locally
+    * create a Git tag
+1. Push commit to origin.
+1. Push the git tag to origin, e.g. `git push origin v1.0.0`.
+1. Run `npm publish` to publish the package to NPM.

 After every major and minor release, please take the opportunity to upgrade any outdated dependencies and devDependencies (*hint*: run `yarn outdated` to see outdated dependencies).
 Except for major version upgrades, the version in `package.json` should always reflect the last known working version, not the version you are upgrading to.

-More information to follow.